Nicole Valéry Grossu

 Nicole Valéry Grossu (born Nicoleta Valeria Bruteanu, 4 July 1919 – 14 December 1996) was a Romanian Christian writer, journalist, and anti-communist activist.

 Biography

 Early years

 Nicoleta Valeria Bruteanu was born on 4 July 1919 in Turnu Măgurele, Romania.
 She was a niece of Iuliu Maniu.
 A graduate of the Bucharest Conservatory, she joined the National Peasants' Party during World War II.
-Between 1945–1947, she served as editor of Dreptatea, the official newspaper of the National Peasants' Party.
+Between 1945 and 1947, she served as editor of Dreptatea, the official newspaper of the National Peasants' Party.

 Detention years

 Following the installation of the Communist regime in Romania, the National Peasants' Party, along with most of the other political parties, was outlawed.
 On 24 August 1949 she was arrested by the Securitate.
 Although she was never formally charged with or sentenced for any crime, she spent four years in prison as a political detainee.
 She recounted her ordeal in an autobiographical novel, titled Prisoner arise, that was originally published in French.
 The book was eventually translated into several languages.
 The Romanian movie Bless you, prison, based on this novel and directed by Nicolae Mărgineanu, was released in 2002.